 Sarah Rebecca Rachel Leah Horowitz, author of Tkhinne imohes (Supplication of the Matriarchs), was the daughter of Jacob Yokl ben Meir Ha-Levi Horowitz (1680–1755) and Reyzel bat Heshl.
 Her father was a member of the famed kloyz of Brody.
 Leah Horowitz (as she was known) was one of some seven children.
-Three of her brothers were rabbis, of whom the most eminent was Isaac (known as “Itsikl Hamburger,” 1715–1767), rabbi of Hamburg, Altona and Wandsbeck.
+Three of her brothers were rabbis, of whom the most eminent was Isaac (known as “Itsikl Hamburger,” 1715–1767), rabbi of Hamburg, Altona, and Wandsbeck.
 There was also a sister, named Pessil.
 There is some doubt about the identity of another brother and sister.
 As the sister of eminent brothers, Leah disproves the old canard that the only educated women in her time were the daughters of learned rabbis who had no sons.

 Leah’s early life was spent in Bolechow, in Polish Galicia (now Bolekhov, Ukraine), where her father was the rabbi.
 When he became rabbi of Brody in 1735, his son Mordecai succeeded him as rabbi of Bolechow.
 Leah remained in Bolechow, continuing to live as a young married woman in the home of her brother.
 Her husband at this time was Aryeh Leib, son of the rabbi of Dobromil, Ukraine; later she was married to Shabbetai ben Benjamin ha-Cohen Rappoport, rabbi of Krasny, Russia.
 We do not know whether she had children.

 Even as a young woman, Leah was renowned for her exceptional learning.
-In an era when many women did not learn to read, and those who did rarely learned more than the rudiments of Hebrew, Leah studied the Talmud with commentaries and also read some kabbalistic works.
+In an era when many women did not learn to read, and those who did rarely learned more than the rudiments of Hebrew, Leah studied the Lit. "teaching," "study," or "learning."
+A compilation of the commentary and discussions of the amora'im on the Mishnah.
+When not specified, "Talmud" refers to the Babylonian Talmud.Talmud with commentaries and also read some kabbalistic works.
 The memoirist Ber of Bolechow reports that when he was a boy of twelve, Leah helped him prepare for his Talmud lesson with her brother, the rabbi Mordecai.
-“She would begin to recite the words of Talmud or Rashi by heart, in clear language, explaining it well as it was written there, and I learned from her words.
+“She would begin to recite the words of Talmud or Rabbi Solomon ben Isaac; b.
+Troyes, France, 1040Rashi by heart, in clear language, explaining it well as it was written there, and I learned from her words.
 And when the rabbi awoke from his sleep, I knew how to explain the passage in the Talmud to him properly.”
-In the same passage, Ber refers to her as “the learned and famous Mistress Leah, of blessed memory.”
-Other authors also knew of her reputation for learning.
-The anonymous work Sefer Ozar Sihot Hakhamim describes her as “a great scholar, well-versed in the Talmud” and recounts her Talmudic discussion with another learned lady, Dinah, the wife of Saul Halevi (chief rabbi of The Hague from 1748–1785).

 Although very few Eastern European Jewish women before the nineteenth century have left writings, Leah was the author of the Tkhinne of the Matriarchs, an eight-page, trilingual prayer for the Sabbath before the New Moon.
 (As is often the case, the place and date of publication are not mentioned in most of the printed editions.)
-The work contains a Hebrew introduction, a piyyut (a liturgical poem) in Aramaic, and a Yiddish prose paraphrase of the poem.
+The work contains a Hebrew introduction, a Hebrew liturgical poempiyyut (a liturgical poem) in Aramaic, and a Yiddish prose paraphrase of the poem.
 This text, which has historical importance as one of the few extant works written by an eighteenth-century Eastern European Jewish woman, testifies that its author was far more learned than the norm.
 (Another work, Tkhinne Moyde Ani, has been erroneously attributed to her.)

 Leah had a kabbalistic understanding of prayer: true prayer is not for human needs, but for the reunification of the sundered sefirot (divine attributes) of Tiferet and Shekhinah.
-Because most women have little knowledge of mystical literature and concepts, Leah’s purpose in writing this text is to teach women without specialized knowledge how to pray properly, that is, for the sake of the redemption of the Shekhinah from her exile, with weeping.
-Following kabbalistic sources, Leah attributes great power to tears.
+Because most women have little knowledge of mystical literature and concepts, Leah’s purpose in writing this text was to teach women without specialized knowledge how to pray properly, that is, for the sake of the redemption of the Shekhinah from her exile, with weeping.
+Following kabbalistic sources, Leah attributed great power to tears.